EdDataScienceEES/tutorial-foodweb-data/index.md

         // Remove the temporary textarea
         document.body.removeChild(textarea);

-        // Alert to inform the user
-        alert('Code copied to clipboard!');
+        // No alert for the user, as requested
     }
 </script>

 </body>
 </html>

 Now, let’s install and load libraries of all packages required in this tutorial, and import the dataset from `cheddar`.